mukhater480/manimgui/README.md

 # Instructions

-1. Move the folder `gui` into your Manim directory.
+1. Clone `manimgui` into your Manim directory.
 2. Open `gui.py` and edit the string `DIRECTORY` to reflect your Manim directory.
 3. Execute `gui.py`.